PierreMarion23/two-timescale-nn/README.md

 ## Reproducing the experiments of the paper

-Uncomment the relevant lines in main.py (see comments) and then run
+For the experiments in 1D with piecewise constant functions, uncomment the relevant lines in main.py (see comments) and then run

 ```
 python main.py
 ```

+For the other experiments, see the relevant notebooks.
+The code is lightweight since we do not need to compare precisely to the two-timescale limit, which is why we created a self-contained notebook for each experiment.

-The notebook manual_plots_paper.ipynb creates Figures 1, 2 and 6.
+The notebook manual_plots_paper.ipynb creates Figures 1, 2 and 7.